SparqNet/sparq-gitbook/precompiled-contracts/README.md

 Similar to Solidity contracts, they can be used to employ any type of logic within the network, but unlike Solidity, they aren’t subject to EVM constraints.
 This means we can take advantage of that fact and have full control of the contract's logic, unleashing blazing fast performance, flexibility and power.

-The contract templates provided by AppLayer's BDK (in the `src/contract/templates` folder) are based on OpenZeppelin contracts, maintaining the same operational standards known on the Solidity ecossystem, but on native C++.
+The contract templates provided by AppLayer's BDK (in the `src/contract/templates` folder) are based on OpenZeppelin contracts, maintaining the same operational standards known in the Solidity ecosystem, but on native C++.